 Accepting transfer of credit for another institution is at the discretion of the Adult Career Center MCCTC.
 There is no guarantee that transfer of credit is accepted unless met by the stated guidelines.
 Students wishing to transfer prior credit must submit their transcripts within 30 days of applying to the Career Center.
 Veteran students must submit their transcripts within 60 days of applying.
 Acceptance of a transfer credit for a course completed in other post secondary institutions when comparable in scope to the coursework offered may be granted based on meeting the following factors:

-The decision to accept an academic transfer of credit may include the Supervisor Adult Division, Career Transitions and Curriculum Supervisor, Program Development Administrator, and instructors of Mahoning County Career and Technical Center.
+The decision to accept an academic transfer of credit may include the Supervisor Adult Division, Career Transitions Supervisor, Program Development Administrator, and instructors of Mahoning County Career and Technical Center.